Experimental#

 Spawn n replications of this scenario with deterministically derived seeds.

 Each replication has identical user provided parameters but a unique random number generator and replication_id.
 The rng is spawned from the original rng of the base scenario instance.
+Indexing for replication_id starts from 0.
+This assumes that the instance on which this is called has replication_id == PARENT_REPLICATION_ID.
+If this assumption does not hold, a user warning is issued.

 Parameters: